Catalonian Trails

 Nepal is a small country.
 By area it is about half the size of the UK.
 Yet in that small area it packs as much splendour and variety in as any country in the world.
 From the highest mountain range and 8 of the 10 highest peaks to lowland jungle plains, covering a huge array of climatic and ecological zones, it is astonishing what can be seen of the natural world in Nepal.
 And then there is the cultural dimension.
 This is country where cultural and religious tradition are enmeshed in everyday life.
 The Nepalis are proud of there traditions and will be delighted to educate visitors in local ways.
 Our Himalayan Vistas holiday allows anyone to get a flavour of everything the country has to offer.

-We fly into Kathmandu and drive up to Bhaktapur, the quiet and relaxing former capital city.
+You fly into Kathmandu and drive up to Bhaktapur, the quiet and relaxing former capital city.
 Astonishing restoration following on from the 2015 earthquake has almost returned the city to its former glories.
-We spend a day walking around the city and another in the hills above for hopefully our first views of the Himalayas.
+You spend a day walking around the city and another in the hills above for hopefully our first views of the Himalayas.

-We continue to the village of Bandipur where the Annapurna range comes into view.
-From our hotel it is a very short walk to the best viewpoint in the village.
+Heading east you arrive in the village of Bandipur where great views of the Annapurna range can be enjoyed.
+From the hotel it is a very short walk to the best viewpoint in the village.
 Make sure you are there at dawn to enjoy the best views.
 This is impressive in itself but we assure you, the views will only improve.
-We will walk to the surrounding countryside, hopefully enjoying mountain views to the north along the way.
+You will walk to the surrounding countryside, hopefully enjoying mountain views to the north along the way.
 Because there is so little light pollution in Nepal the view of the night sky is often magnificent.

 Click the button below for a detailed Holiday Information Sheet containing all the particulars about this trip.